saravananethaji/referenceprojects/StatusCheckWeb/ReadMe.md

 # Real time Status Monitor

-Real Time Status  Monitor is a Web project helps to monitor the status of the application job in real time
+Real Time Status  Monitor is a Web project helps to monitor the status of the application job in real time.
+This is sample project to demostrate the usage of WEBSOCKET.
+This application is designed to mointor the content of a file available on the server and publish the file content to the client for every 1 minute.
+This application can be accessed from multiple client stations concurrently.
+Also it provides extension to receive command (json based) through browser client.

 ## Getting Started